mtuannh/cos30049_spam_detection_assignment_3/README.md

      - npm install
      - npm start

+   **Notice**
+     - If you see any notification like this "9 vulnerabilities (3 moderate, 6 high)" in the terminal after running "npm install", just ignore it then straightforward to "npm start".

 4. Configuration for AI Model Integration
    **Model Overview**
    The backend uses a classic Multinomial Naive Bayes classifier trained on text features extracted by TF-IDF Vectorizer.